+Last week the Bureau of Labor Statistics (BLS) announced that inflation had flared up for the second consecutive month.
+From average Americans with savings accounts to Ben Bernanke and the Fed, rising prices could change how people look at their financial responsibilities.
 The BLS found that the Consumer Price Index rose by 0.6 percent in September, the second consecutive monthly increase by that amount.
 Over the past year, inflation is still just a mild 2.0 percent, but considering that more than half of that increase occurred in the last two months, it is the recent acceleration of inflation that is worrisome.

 The potential effects of inflationHere are four things to note on rising inflation:

 - Wiping out a year of interest on savings accounts.
 If 0.6 percent doesn't sound like much inflation, keep in mind that this is just one month's increase.
 If inflation continued at that rate for a year it would amount to more than 7 percent.
 To look at it another way, September's inflation alone was enough to wipe out the value of a full year's worth of interest on most savings accounts.
 Taken together, August's and September's inflation were enough to wipe out the value of a year's worth of interest on even the highest-yielding savings accounts.

 - More than an aberration?
 Any given month's inflation number can be dismissed as an aberration, but on the heels of an identical increase in August, September's inflation takes on greater significance.
 Once may be an aberration, but twice starts to look like a pattern.
 October's inflation number will show whether this has the makings of a trend.